- Remarks about the observations -

 The magnitudes are divided into visual magnitude (v) and magnitude of blue spectrum (b).

-For double stars the magnitudes of the components, angular distance, position angle and last year of observation are given.
+For double stars the magnitudes of the components, angular distance, position angle and last year of measurement are given.
 For variable stars you can find also the period in days.

 It is well known that a larger aperture shows more in many cases.
 That's why most beginners tend to choose a larger aperture that can be just handled.
 My experience shows that especially spontaneous observations fall by the wayside, because of much more hassle.
-So most amateur astronomers have some smaller telescopes for those situations.
-Who wants to see really much should not only be oriented to big aperture but keep in mind, how often the telescope will be used.
+So most amateur astronomers have also smaller telescopes for those situations.
+Who wants to see more should not only be leaned towards big aperture but keep in mind, how often the telescope will be used.
 Many observations show at least more than a few, because becoming more experienced over time.
-I realized that, when two other observers were not able to see a galaxy in a 12 inch Dobsonian, where I had no problem to see it in my 8 inch Dobsonian.
+As the saying tells us: The best telescope is when it is often used.
 Besides the experience there is also the quality of the sky very important.
-As the saying tells us: The best telescope is when it is often used.

 Exit pupil / Magnification

 In short: When observing faint, more compact objects, higher magnifications are needed.
-With my 8 inch Dobsonian I often go down to 1mm exit pupil, when I observe for example fairly faint galaxies.
+I often go down to 1mm exit pupil, when I observe for example fairly faint galaxies.
 At 8 inch aperture this corresponds to a magnification of 200x.
 Also for extracting details it can be very advantageous to increase magnification.
 I recommend to play around with magnification.
 However I must point to the fact that small exit pupils requiring getting used to because of a really dark image.